AlgyJr/ios_guides/Creating-a-Log-In-Screen.md

                 self.loginIndicator.stopAnimating()
                 // Set the button state back to default, "Not Selected". self.loginButton.selected = false
-                // Create and Show UIAlertController...see guide
+                // Create and Show UIAlertController...see guide, Using UIAlertController })
-            })
         }
     }